Visitor visa Canada

 If your visitor status expires while you’re still in Canada, formally this is a breach of the temporary residence rules.
 To comply with entry conditions -, you should leave the country before your status expires.

-If it’s been less than 90 days since your visitor status expired, in most cases you can apply for a restoration of your status.
-You will have to explain the reasons why you stayed in Canada beyond your visa expiry as part of the restoration process.
+If it’s been less than 90 days since your visitor status expired, in most cases, you can apply for a restoration of your status.
+You will have to explain the reasons why you stayed in the country beyond your visa expiry as part of the restoration process.
 Restoration of your status is not guaranteed in this case.

 Can I get Help with my Visa Application or Extending my Temporary Visitor Status in Canada?